circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 Test suites are conventionally defined at the [job]({{ site.baseurl }}/jobs-steps/) level in your `.circleci/config.yml` file.
 The `parallelism` key specifies how many independent executors are set up to run the job.

 To run a job's steps in parallel, set the `parallelism` key to a value greater than 1.
-In the example below `parallelism` is set to `4`, meaning four identical execution environments will be set up for the job.
-With no further changes the full job will be run in each execution environment.
-To run different tests in each environment, so reducing the time taken to run the tests, you also need to [configure test splitting](#use-the-circleci-cli-to-split-tests).
+In the example below, `parallelism` is set to `4`, meaning four identical execution environments will be set up for the job.

 ```yaml
 # ~/.circleci/config.yml